Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Directed by Joy French

-Choreography and dancing by Joy French
+Choreography and Dancing by Joy French

 Sound Design by John Sporman